How do you extract POST data in Node.js?

 Creating the application

-Once the installation is complete we can create an index.html file and a simple HTTP web server, let's call that app.js.
+With both packages installed, create an index.html file and a simple HTTP server called app.js.

 <!-- index.html -->